 - Superman III: As part of the montage of Superman's tainted Kryptonite-induced rampage of Superdickery, he straightens the Leaning Tower, pissing off a poor seller of tower replicas that witnesses it (see page image).
 Supes' final act before the credits roll is to go back to Pisa to re-lean the tower, pissing off the man (who had started to sell replicas of the straightened tower) again.

-- Zombieland: Double Tap: One man in Pisa blows up the Leaning Tower to collapse it onto a few zombies.
+- Zombieland: Double Tap: In a Cutaway Gag, a man in Pisa uses a hydraulic jack to topple the Leaning Tower, causing it to fall onto a trio of zombies.

 - In The Fountains of Paradise by Arthur C. Clarke there is a passing reference to "that tower they used to have in Pisa, before it fell over."

 - In one episode of Bewitched, it's revealed that Esmeralda was responsible for tilting the tower centuries ago.
 Regretting the mistake, Esmeralda decides to try and fix it.
 She succeeds but ends up causing Italy to Freak Out at seeing the tower straightened.

 - In the Attack Phase of Attack from Mars, the Martians are seen destroying or altering various Earth monuments, including straightening the Leaning Tower.

 - The Dinosaurs Attack! trading card game depicts the Leaning Tower being pushed over by one dinosaur onto another.

 - Efteling: The Italy section of the Carnaval Festival ride features a model of the tower of Pisa wobbling back and forth a bit as someone pushes against it to keep it from falling over.